By Terry Trucco

 The building, a timeless Beaux Arts pile, is pretty cool, too, if splendid historic structures refashioned for a contemporary audience pump your pulse.
 Built in 1911 as headquarters for Guardian Life Insurance of America, the creamy, Metropolis-inflected lobby boasts mile-high ceilings and a magnificent staircase that winds round and round, like the spirals in Vertigo.

-Following a redesign by Krause + Sawyer in 2013 that added infusions of colored leather (chartreuse! turquoise!) and sleeked up the walls (that outdated blanket of faux grass is gone), the Living Room looks contemporary, fresh and in sync with guest rooms smartly spruced up – and infused with color — in 2012.
+Following a redesign by Krause + Sawyer in 2013 that added infusions of colored leather (chartreuse! turquoise!) and sleeked up the walls the Living Room looks contemporary, fresh and in sync with guest rooms smartly spruced up – and infused with color — in 2012.

-These could be the liveliest rooms in town with bold accents of persimmon and royal blue pumping up the whimsically patterned gray carpeting and pale gray walls.
+Rooms: Rooms, courtesy of d-dash design and Wilson Associates, are wildly colorful, and qualify as candidates for the liveliest rooms in town with bold accents of persimmon and royal blue pumping up the whimsically patterned gray carpeting and pale gray walls.
 (Orange was Pantone color of the year for 2012.)
 I like the swirly edges on the bold black-framed full length mirror each room sports (the motif is lifted from details used in the 1911 building).
 And the sculpted metal accent leg seen on desks and luggage racks made me smile.
-My guess: W aficionados will eat these rooms up, but they’re not for anyone who’s color phobic.

 Moving up the hospitality food chain, rooms with partial park views are larger, and those with full-fledged park views are downright expansive by New York standards.
 The larger rooms sport roomy bathrooms outfitted with white tiles and big bathtubs.
 (Smaller rooms have teeny bathrooms with space-saving sliding doors and stall showers.)

-But the showpieces are the suites, which increased in number during the renovation.
+But the showpieces are the suites.
 Junior suites feature a clever divider between the sitting and sleep areas (the flatpanel TV, backed by a mirror, spins around so it an be watched in either area).
 And the square-back sofas edged in blue lizard-imprinted leather convert into beds, ideal for families.

 Amenities: Expect the standard W perks including Bliss toiletries, bathrobes, flatpanel TVs.
 There’s a fitness center but no spa (in room treatments are available).
-Pets can stay for $25 a day plus a $100 cleaning fee.
-WiFi (free in the lobby; $16.95 in rooms — and all rooms have it following renovation).
+Pets stay for $25 a day plus a $100 cleaning fee.
+WiFi (free for SPG members; $16.95 for the rest).

 Surroundings: Besides acting as the gateway to Downtown, Union Square is a short walk from the Flatiron District, stands convenient to Midtown and is the site of the Greenmarket, the city’s best open-air farmer’s market, open Wednesdays and weekends.
 Good shopping and oodles of restaurants, from fancy (11 Madison Park) to fun (the Coffee Shop, Steak Frites) are nearby.
 The East Village, New York University and Washington Square are a short walk.
 SoHo, Tribeca, Nolita and the Financial District, though slightly further afield, are easy to reach.
 And the subway station and bus stops are steps away.